rk280392/test-app/README.md

 ```
 $ mysql
-MariaDB > CREATE DATABASE ecomdb;
+MariaDB > CREATE DATABASE mywebdb;
-MariaDB > CREATE USER 'ecomuser'@'localhost' IDENTIFIED BY 'ecompassword';
+MariaDB > CREATE USER 'mywebuser'@'localhost' IDENTIFIED BY 'mywebpassword';
-MariaDB > GRANT ALL PRIVILEGES ON *.* TO 'ecomuser'@'localhost';
+MariaDB > GRANT ALL PRIVILEGES ON *.* TO 'mywebuser'@'localhost';
 MariaDB > FLUSH PRIVILEGES;
 ```

-> ON a multi-node setup remember to provide the IP address of the web server here: `'ecomuser'@'web-server-ip'`
+> ON a multi-node setup remember to provide the IP address of the web server here: `'mywebuser'@'web-server-ip'`

 4. Load Product Inventory Information to database